Hopelessness (album)

-Hopelessness is the debut solo album by British-American artist Anohni, former frontwoman of Antony and the Johnsons, released on 6 May 2016 on Secretly Canadian, Rough Trade, and Hostess.
+Hopelessness is the debut solo album by British-American artist Anohni, frontwoman of Anohni and the Johnsons, released on 6 May 2016 on Secretly Canadian, Rough Trade, and Hostess.
 Featuring co-production by Hudson Mohawke and Oneohtrix Point Never, the album departs from the chamber pop style of her previous work, instead exploring an electronic sound and engaging directly with political and environmental themes in the form of protest songs.

 Hopelessness was released to critical acclaim.
 It peaked at number 26 on the UK album charts and number 121 in the US.
 Hopelessness was nominated for a Mercury Prize in 2016, and Anohni was nominated for Best British Female at the BRIT Awards in 2017.

 Background and recording

 Following her plaintive, chamber pop-styled work with the group Antony and the Johnsons in the early 2000s, Anohni began developing a radically different "Trojan horse" project that would instead feature a "glossy, plastic sound" while dealing more directly with political and environmental issues.
-Discussing her decision to move away from her earlier style, she reasoned: "at this point, I really feel like it’s all hands on deck.
-An artist that’s fiddle-faddling in opaque, gossamer gestures — I mean it’s fine to do that, totally fine, but there’s no time left."
+Discussing her decision to move away from her earlier style, she reasoned: "at this point, I really feel like it's all hands on deck.
+An artist that's fiddle-faddling in opaque, gossamer gestures — I mean it's fine to do that, totally fine, but there's no time left."
 Conceptualized and recorded over three years, Anohni first began to collaborate with electronic musician Daniel Lopatin, whose work as Oneohtrix Point Never she had previously covered.